novosit/obi-wan/README.md

 ---
 ## Challenge One (under `.\01`): Quine–McCluskey's algorithm ##
 ### Description ###
 You are challenged to implement Quine–McCluskey's algorithm.
-See: [Quine-MacCluskey @ Wikipedia](http://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm "Quine-MacCluskey @ Wikipedia").
+See: [Quine-McCluskey @ Wikipedia](http://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm "Quine-McCluskey @ Wikipedia").
 You should be able to provide a interface that fulfills the following:

 - `solveQuineMcCluskey (expression: string) : string`